HandsOnDataViz/book/docs/HandsOnDataViz.md

 be surprised to learn that some rules are less rigid than others, and can be “broken” when necessary to emphasize a point, as long as you are honestly interpreting the data.
-To begin to understand the difference, let’s start by establishing a common vocabulary about maps.
+To begin to understand the difference, let’s start by establishing a common vocabulary about maps by breaking one down into its elements.

-### Deconstruct a Map
+### Deconstructing a Map

 Our book features how to create *interactive* web maps, also called *tiled maps* or *slippy maps*, because users can zoom into and pan